dbartholomae/dbartholomae/README.md

 ### Productive times

 My productive times can vary by day.
-I tend to be more productive later in the day, thouugh, and usually prefer not starting work before 09:00 am.
+I tend to be more productive later in the day, though, and usually prefer not starting work before 09:00 am.

 ### Communicating with me